Year End Tax Planning Opportunities

-An individual can make gifts of up to £3,000, multiple smaller gifts of £250 or regular gifts out of their income each tax year – all exempt from IHT.
-This exemption can be carried over for one tax year only.
+An individual can make gifts of up to £3,000, multiple smaller gifts of £250 or regular gifts out of their income each tax year.
+These will all be exempt from IHT.

 Gift Aid Donations

 If you are a UK taxpayer and make a charitable donation via Gift Aid, the charity is able to claim an extra 25p for every £1 you give.
-As Gift Aid assumes that the money has been taxed at the standard rate, higher or additional rate taxpayers are eligible to receive a further 20% or 25% of the grossed up donation as a reduction in tax liability.
+As Gift Aid assumes that the money has been taxed at the standard rate, higher or additional rate taxpayers are eligible to receive a further 20% or 25% (21% or 26% if you are a Scottish resident) of the grossed up donation as a reduction in tax liability.
 So remember to record any Gift Aid donations on your tax return.

 Other Tax Efficient Investments

 There are other investment options that are time limited and have tax incentives such as Enterprise Investment Schemes (EIS), Venture Capital Trusts (VCT) and Seed Enterprise Investment Schemes (SEIS).

 In summary, as 5 April approaches we would advise everyone to consider all the tax-saving and investment opportunities available to them.
 If you would like more information, a more detailed guide can be found here or alternatively contact Greaves West & Ayre Wealth Management.
 We are in an ideal position to review your unique financial situation and offer independent advice.
 Please get in touch on 01289 306688.
 If you are not yet a GWA client, our initial meeting will be entirely at GWA’s expense, to establish your needs and how we can help.

 Please be aware that your capital will be at risk when you invest, and that you may get back less than you invested.
 There is no guarantee of how future wealth will be taxed and everyone’s situation is unique.
 This article does not constitute financial advice so before acting upon it, the reader should always take the appropriate financial advice.